microsoft/SynapseML/website/docs/features/lightgbm/about.md

 SynapseML must pass data from Spark partitions to LightGBM Datasets before turning over control to the native LightGBM execution code.
 Datasets can either be created per partition (useSingleDatasetMode=false), or per executor (useSingleDatasetMode=true).
-Generally, one Dataset per executor is more efficient since it reduces LightGBM network size and complexity during training or fitting, and avoids using slow network protocols on partitions that are actually on the same executor node.
+Generally, one Dataset per executor is more efficient since it reduces LightGBM network size and complexity during training or fitting.
+It also avoids using slow network protocols on partitions that are actually on the same executor node.

 For the loading of partition data into Datasets, SyanpseML can do it in either a "streaming" or "bulk" execution mode.
-This does not affect training, just how data is put into Datasets.
+This mode doesn't affect training, just how data is put into Datasets.
 It can, however, affect memory usage and overall fit/transform time.

 #### Bulk Execution mode
 "Bulk" mode is older and requires accumulating all data in executor memory before creating Datasets.
-This can cause OOM errors for large data, especially since the data must be accumulated in its original double-format size.
+This original mode can cause
+OOM errors for large data, especially since the data must be accumulated in its original double-format size.
 For now, "bulk" mode is the default since "streaming" is new, but SynapseML will eventually make streaming the default once it has seen more usage.

 #### Streaming Execution Mode
-SynapseML worked with the native LightGBM team to create more efficient LightGBM APIs that work more like common streaming APIs and thus do not require loading extra copies of the data into memory.
+SynapseML worked with the native LightGBM team to create more efficient LightGBM APIs that work more like common streaming APIs and thus don't require loading extra copies of the data into memory.
 Data is passed directly from partitions to Datasets in small "micro-batches", similar to Spark streaming.
 You can adjust the micro-batch size.
-Smaller sizes reduce memory overhead, but larger sizes avoid as much marshalling back and forth across the native boundary.
+Smaller sizes reduce memory overhead, but larger sizes avoid as much marshaling back and forth across the native boundary.
 The default
 100, which still uses far less memory than bulk mode since only 100 rows of data will be loaded at a time.
-If you have small number of columns, you could increase the batch size (which is more of a row count), and conversely if you have large number of columns you could decrease it.
+If you have a small number of columns, you could increase the batch size, and conversely if you have a large number of columns you could decrease it.

 Also, the new streaming APIs developed for SynapseML are thread-safe, and allow all partitions in the same executor to push data into a shared Dataset in parallel.
-Because of this, streaming mode always uses the more efficient "useSingleDatasetMode=true", creating only 1 Dataset per executor.
+Because of this, streaming mode always uses the more efficient "useSingleDatasetMode=true", creating only one Dataset per executor.

 You can explicitly specify Execution Mode and MicroBatch size as parameters.